Tara Moore

 Alaska Safe Children’s Act Grades 9-12

 We currently have several of the children’s books and teen health curriculum listed in these links available for you to check-out in our counseling office.
-If we can be of assistance please reach out to a member of our school’s counseling team (Tara Moore, Deb Haynes, or Michelle Boyden) at 352-7450.
+If we can be of assistance please reach out to a member of our school’s counseling team (Tara Moore, or Kristin Langhoff) at 352-7450.

 Gates Foundation Scholarship - Apply in the Summer!